storchdev/MadBot/README.md

 # MadLibs
 An original Discord bot that lets you play MadLibs with your friends (or by yourself if you don't have any friends)

+Note: My code can be messy and I'm only 13, so if you want to ~~roast~~ review me, you can send feedback using the `ml!feedback` command.
 ## Inviting
 You can invite MadLibs [here](https://discord.com/api/oauth2/authorize?client_id=742921922370600991&permissions=19521&scope=bot)
+This invite link comes equipped with all the permissions it needs.
 ## Setup
 I don't know why you would want to run an instance of this bot, but all you have to do is:
 - Create a file called `config.py` in the root directory